-Section 14 (2): Allows for emergency closures of up to 21 days (routes must be inaccessible or dangerous for the public to use for an emergency closure)
+Section 14 (2): Allows for emergency closures of up to 21 days (routes must be inaccessible or dangerous for the public to use for an emergency closure).

 The cost for both a road, footway or footpath closure is £2797 (inc VAT).

-The cost for an emergency closure (5 or 21days) and TTRN (5 days) is £1374 (inc VAT).
+The cost for an emergency closure (5 or 21 days) and TTRN (5 days) is £1374 (inc VAT).

-Please note that making an application for a road closure does not automatically guarantee that permission will be granted, your application will be assessed and one of our street works officers will contact you to advise if your proposals can be accommodated.
+Making an application for a road closure does not automatically guarantee that permission will be granted, your application will be assessed and one of our street works officers will contact you to advise if your proposals can be accommodated.

 If your road closure application is to coincide with a Section 50 or Road Opening Notice, please ensure that you apply for these separately first, within the timescales provided.